1984 Indianapolis 500: Carburetion Day

-Jacques Villeneuve, who suffered a crash during practice, withdrew from the starting field due to injury.
+Jacques Villeneuve, who suffered a crash during practice while using his backup car on May 17, withdrew from the starting field after being ruled medically unfit to drive.
 The first alternate, Chris Kneifel was re-instated to the field to fill the vacancy.
-He became the last driver to start the Indianapolis 500 with a qualifying speed under 200 mph.
+Kneifel became the last driver to start the Indianapolis 500 with a qualifying speed under 200 mph, and the first alternate starter since 1929.